Public Computers & WiFi

-The KidSpace computers are limited to children ages 12 and younger as well as a guardian with a child under 8.
-The Zone computers are limited to ages 13-17.
-Adult computers are limited to those 18 and older.
-There are also computers limited to 10 minute use, genealogy research, legal assistance, and library catalog searches.
+The KidSpace computers are generally limited to children in middle school and younger as well as the guardians accompanying children under 8.
+The Zone computers are generally limited to those in middle school through high school.
+Adult computers are generally limited to high school graduates and those age 18 and older.
+There are also computers limited to 10 minute use, genealogy research and Library catalog searches.

 Patrons may make one reservation per day up to 24 hours in advance.
 After reservations are filled, computers are available for use on a first-come, first-served basis.
-For the KidSpace and Zone computers users are guaranteed a 1 hour session when a computer opens.
-If there is no wait list they will be allowed a maximum of 2 hours per day.
-For the adult computers, users are
+When a wait list has formed and a user has used their guaranteed 1 hour session, he/she will be asked to leave their computer.

 Charleston Carnegie Public Library’s staff may provide assistance to patrons in the use of the internet and computers as time and staff knowledge permits.
 Staff will not provide basic computer skills training outside of specific program time but may provide printing assistance and basic troubleshooting.
-Staff will not fill out employment applications for library visitors.
+Staff will not fill out employment applications or similar applications for Library visitors.

 - Use of electronic information networks to harass others

 - Use of another person’s identity, i.e. name, address or email